Satyajit-iitism/ML_Cairn/README.md

 > **Note**: Proper preprocessing is critical.
 Garbage in = Garbage out!

-###Here I am not using Depth as a feature but you can use it if your filed doesn't have a variable depth
+###Here I am not using Depth as a feature cause I have deviated wells and the MD or TVDSS doesn't make any sense.